Gala Party Benefits KSAT: Easton’s Museum without Walls

 By Susan Heard, 47, College Hill

-5K to marathon.
-My short runs are mostly on the KSAT, and the Artful Dash came along just when I needed
+I’ve been running for about three years now and have raced every distance from 5K to marathon.
+My short runs are mostly on the KSAT, and the Artful Dash came along just when I needed inspiration to continue training—I was hit by a car last May and fractured my ankle.
+Recovery’s been frustrating, but that beautiful trail always lifts my spirits.

 The sidelines were crowded with people ready for fun and to support the runners.
-I loved the cheering as the final runner came in—the Easton Cheerleaders were terrific!
+I loved the cheering as the final runner came in—the Easton cheerleaders were terrific!
 The best part of the KSAT race is that it didn’t feel competitive (although plenty of fast runners competed—Ryan Epple ran the fastest men’s time at 0:18:36; Sarah Jones Fairchild was the fastest woman at 0:20:40).

-New Trail Maps!
+New Trail Maps

 The updated KSAT Artist and Sculpture Guide and Map, redesigned by Amy Boccadoro, is here!